“Modern Marvel” Boy’s Bedroom: The Inspiration & Design (ORC Week 2)

 We’ll also be building a mid-century modern inspired desk for him to provide some extra storage and a space for homework & drawing.

 The plan is to create a DIY geometric feature on the wall behind his bed with a little help from our friends at Metrie & Kichler.
 I’m not sure exactly how to describe what we have in mind, but let’s just say that if all goes according to plan, it’ll be something that would be right at home in Shuri’s Wakandan lab!
+I’m thinking that it will need to be a custom wallpaper Melbourne that has all the designs we want on it.
+It might take some work but it’ll be worth it!

 So there you have it!
 Did we capture the superhero feel while still maintaining a bit of modern sophistication?
 Do you think our little superhero will feel at home in this space?
 We’d love to hear your feedback!